 Our analysis of the forcing contribution clearly shows that wind and air pressure are by far the most important contributors to the ESLs in the Baltic Sea region.
-This result is expected since most ocean surface waves are forced by momentum transfer from the atmosphere to the ocean by winds or by atmospheric pressure via the inverse barometric effect.

 - Sea ice is known to reduce the local momentum transfer to the water and therefore reduce storm surges (see Zhang and Leppäranta, 1995, for the Baltic Sea).
 For the northern Baltic Sea, sea ice is present every winter during the storm season, which we have included in our simulations.
 Our model simulations suggest that sea ice reduces the surge component by 10% on average, translating into sea level changes in the range of decimetres shown by Zhang and Leppäranta (1995).
-In regions where sea ice is present in winter, the filling component is the main contributor to ESLs, which is almost unaffected by sea - ice as filling is a basin-wide process.
+In regions where sea ice is present in winter, the filling component is the main contributor to ESLs, which is almost unaffected by sea ice - as filling is a basin-wide process.
 However, with decreasing levels of sea ice due to climate change (e.g. Meier et al., 2022a, b, and references therein), the contribution of storm surge to ESLs is likely to increase in the future in regions that are currently covered by annual sea ice.
-In addition, with decreasing ice cover, the average wave loads and annual wave energy flux are expected to increase by about 5% and up to 82% respectively (Najafzadeh et al., 2022).
-The same arguments The same argument can be made for the inter-annual variability of sea ice.
-Our results show that this contribution to the ESLs is currently very small -(Figs, 7-9).
+The same argument can be made for the inter-annual variability of sea ice.
+Our results show that this contribution to the ESLs is currently very small (Figs. 7-9).
 However, in a warming climate, the contribution of inter-annual variability of sea ice may increase.